 In addition, the SAKI National Training and Technical Assistance (TTA) Program provides direct assistance to jurisdictions that receive funding through SAKI as well as other jurisdictions engaged in reform efforts.
 The selected TTA provider is charged with assisting jurisdictions in establishing sustainable change in practices, protocols, and policies as they relate to untested SAKs and sexual assault response.
 While each jurisdiction encounters unique challenges and circumstances, common issues are identified across all site grantees.
 BJA collaborated with the TTA provider to produce an online toolkit/resource guide to provide guidance and a centralized source of evidence-based practices and relevant TTA resources that can be leveraged by all jurisdictions grappling with the challenge of untested SAKs.

 Since its launch in 2015, SAKI has been making a difference by improving the response to sexual assault by identifying and apprehending violent offenders and by addressing the problem of unsubmitted sexual assault kits.
 More than 70 grantees have received SAKI funding over the last six years.
-As of September 2020, more than 132,000 sexual assault kits have been inventoried, over 73,000 kits have been sent for testing, and more than 62,000 kits have been tested to completion.
+From September 2015 to March 2021, more than 127,000 sexual assault kits have been inventoried, over 77,000 kits have been sent for testing, and more than 68,000 kits have been tested to completion.
 Visit the SAKI TTA Performance Metrics & Research page for additional data.

 The impact of SAKI is being felt at the community level both in terms of getting dangerous offenders off the street and empowering victims to come forward.
 In Wayne County (MI), more than 60 sexual assault offenders have been convicted.
 In Cuyahoga County (OH), the Sexual Assault Task Force helped link a serial rapist to 7 cases.
 In Las Vegas, the Metro Police have received 43 CODIS hits and arrested 8 offenders.
 In sites such as Fayetteville (NC), victims are more confident to come forward and report to law enforcement because of the victim-centered outreach from the police department and their community partners.
 States are also experiencing important changes.
 For example, for the first time in history the Attorney General of Montana has formed a task force to conduct a census of unsubmitted kits and has identified approximately 1,400 kits across the state which will be sent for testing.